saimonn/puppet-unbound/README.md

 Validate an array of IP addresses.
 An optional second parameter specifies any strings that are valid actions to follow the IP address.
-An optional final boolean parameter specifies whether just single IP addresses are accepted (the default) or CIDR ranges aer also accepted.
+An optional final boolean parameter specifies whether just single IP addresses are accepted (the default) or CIDR ranges are also accepted.

 ~~~
 validate_unbound_acl(['1.2.3.0/24'], [], true)